 ⭐ Last, dust with powdered sugar and drizzle with maple syrup.

 A hearty bread sliced thick makes the perfect base.
-I like to use this French Bread recipe whenever possible, but for the most part we just pick up a loaf of thick sliced bread from the market.
+I like to use this French Bread recipe whenever possible, but for the most part we just pick up a loaf of thick sliced bread from the market, like a good brioche.

 Folks often ask, can you make French toast with regular bread, and the answer would be yes, you can make French toast with regular bread.
 Just be careful not to soak to long as it may create a soggy result.

 To make crispy French Toast, use extra butter and get the skillet hotter than you normally would.
 I find cooking it in a cast iron pan helps make the edges perfectly crispy.

 Soggy French Toast is usually the result of soaking your bread for too long.
 If you soak the bread to long, then it’s difficult to get the toast cooked all the way through and you will often end up with a soggy middle.

 You want to soak your bread just long enough to get it well wetted on both sides, but not saturated.
 The only time you want to saturate the bread is if you are doing a French Toast Casserole where you will put it in the oven until it is baked all the way through.

 - Use whole milk, half and half, or heavy cream in the batter.

 - Use butter (or ghee, or clarified butter) to cook your french toast.

 - Make it with a thick cut, sturdy bread.